Root Protection Area Calculator Tool

 RPA Radius

-• If the tree has been measured using a standard tape measure (circumference), the figure will need to be divided by PI to create stem diameter.
+• If the stem circumference has been measured using a standard tape measure, the figure will need to be divided by π (3.14159) to get stem diameter.

-• The calculated output is capped at 15m radius, however this should be extended if the tree is ancient or veteran.
+• The calculated output is capped at 15m radius, however this may be extended if the tree is ancient or veteran.

 This is a design tool, and should be used in conjunction with arboricultural expertise to assess ground conditions, biomechanics, tree root morphology, species etc.